 - Demonstrates a willingness to learn, grow and improve as a teacher

-- Continues to update knowledge of content area(s) taught
+- Continues to update knowledge of the content area(s) taught

 - Engages in goal setting and review process with assigned administrator